 \subsubsection{The IP-Glasma model}

 In the discussion thus far, color charge fluctuations on the scale $1/Q_S$ provide the only structure in the colliding gluon shockwaves.
-However nucleon distributions in nuclei are not uniformly smooth and can fluctuate from event to event.
-These fluctuations in nucleon positions are extremely important to understand key features of the data such as the azimuthal moments $v_n$ of the flow distributions at low momenta~\cite{Alver:2010gr,Alver:2010dn}.
-Another important ingredient in the realistic modeling of heavy-ion collisions is the dependence of the saturation scale in the nuclei on $x$ (or equivalently, $\sqrt{s}$), which describes the variations of particle multiplicites in energy and rapidity at RHIC and the LHC.
+However, nucleon distributions in nuclei are not uniformly smooth and can fluctuate from event to event.
+These fluctuations in nucleon positions are extremely important for understanding key features of the data such as the azimuthal moments $v_n$ of the flow distributions at low momenta~\cite{Alver:2010gr,Alver:2010dn}.
+Another important ingredient in the realistic modeling of heavy-ion collisions is the dependence of the saturation scale in the nuclei on $x$ (or, equivalently, $\sqrt{s}$), which describes the variations of particle multiplicites in energy and rapidity at RHIC and the LHC.

 We will outline here the IP-Glasma model~\cite{Schenke:2012wb,Schenke:2012hg,Schenke:2013dpa,Schenke:2014tga}, and improvements thereof, which incorporates the fluctuations in the nucleon positions to construct event-by-event lumpy color charge distributions and corresponding gluon field configurations in the LO Glasma framework.
-As we will also discuss, the energy dependence of these configurations at a given Y or $\sqrt{s}$ is determined by the saturation scales in the two nuclei.
+As we will also discuss, the energy dependence of these configurations at a given $Y$ or $\sqrt{s}$ is determined by the saturation scales in the two nuclei.

 An essential input is the dipole cross-section of the proton.
-The model we consider here is the IP-Sat saturation model \cite{Bartels:2002cj,Kowalski:2003hm} which, as discussed in Sec.~\ref{sec:DIS-dipole}, is an impact parameter dependent generalization of the MV model.
-As noted, high precision combined data from the H1 and ZEUS collaborations~\cite{Aaron:2009aa,Abramowicz:1900rp} are used to constrain the parameters of the model\footnote{A ``b-CGC" model, incorporating the geometrical scaling shown in \Eq{eq:amp-GS} also provides good agreement with HERA data~\cite{Rezaeian:2013tka}.
-Next-to-leading log BK computations too give excellent fits to inclusive data~\cite{Ducloue:2019jmy} but do not include the $b_\perp$-dependence essential for sub-nucleon structure.
-In the IP-Sat model, $b_\perp$ distributions are constrained by HERA exclusive vector meson data.} and excellent fits are obtained~\cite{Rezaeian:2012ji}.
+We consider here the IP-Sat model \cite{Bartels:2002cj,Kowalski:2003hm} which, as discussed in Sec.~\ref{sec:DIS-dipole}, is an impact parameter dependent generalization of the MV model.
+As noted, high precision combined data from the H1 and ZEUS collaborations~\cite{Aaron:2009aa,Abramowicz:1900rp} are used to constrain the parameters of the model and excellent fits are obtained~\cite{Rezaeian:2012ji}.

 The dipole cross-section for each nucleus at a given $x$ is constructed by taking the product of the S-matrices corresponding to the dipole cross-sections of overlapping nucleons at a given spatial location ${\mathbf{x}_\perp}$.
 It can be expressed as~\cite{Kowalski:2007rw}